 We use a diverse range of assessment methods.
-Written assignments such as case reports, reviews of journal articles, research theses, and written tests all evaluate your academic skills and competence, your communication skills, your knowledge of the evidence base related to clinical psychology, and your ability to appraise and evaluate the literature.
+Written assignments such as case reports, reviews of journal articles, the research thesis consisting of two publishable papers (a literature review and an empirical paper), and written tests all evaluate your academic skills and competence, your communication skills, your knowledge of the evidence base related to clinical psychology, and your ability to appraise and evaluate the literature.
 A number of assignments include role played assessments or the demonstration of particular skills in order to directly assess your clinical competence.
 The research assignments evaluate your competence at critiquing the research literature, and using this critique to develop a research question or questions that will make a significant contribution to the current evidence base in clinical psychology.